The Star-Planet Connection I: Using Stellar Composition to Observationally Constrain Planetary Mineralogy for the Ten Closest Stars: Physical Properties When Defining Habitable Planets

 \subsubsection{HIP 3765 -- HD 4628}

-The K2.5V dwarf star HIP 3765, or HD 4628, is 5.74 pc from the Sun and shows low levels of stellar activity per the Ca II H and K emission \citep{Mathioudakis94, Affer05}.
+HIP 3765 shows low levels of stellar activity per the Ca II H and K emission \citep{Mathioudakis94, Affer05}.
 The stellar age was determined to be 3 $\pm$ 1.5 Gyr based on theoretical isochrones in \citet{Affer05}, although we note that the [Fe/H] abundance value they used in that determination, namely -0.27 dex, is slightly lower than the value we report here in Table \ref{abunds2}: [Fe/H] = -0.20.
-Assuming a terrestrial planet orbits HIP 3765, it would need to be at a distance of (0.783,1.893) AU to be within the optimistic HZ or within (0.982, 1.765) AU for the conservative HZ.
 The consistency of the stellar activity means such a planet around HIP 96100 would be physically stable in terms of habitability.